 The Capital Projects Funds are used to account for the acquisition or construction of capital facilities being financed from bond proceeds, contributed capital, assessments levied or transfers from other funds, other than those recorded in Proprietary Funds.
-The Capital Projects Funds include Municipal Office Building, Police, Fire, Library, Airport, Park, Street, Traffic, Community Development, Convention and Event Services, Stormwater Utility, Health Bond, and the Cooper House Rebuild Fund.
+The Capital Projects Funds include Convention and Event Services, Municipal Office

+Building, Police, Fire, Library, Health, Stormwater Utility, Park, Street, Traffic, Neighborhood Services, Airport, and Cooper House Project.